Do you want to give your bedroom a new look for spring? I just did. I’ll share how to refresh your bedroom decor for a new spring look.

 Spring and summer (Yes, I just used another “s” word.) call for a lighter and fresher look and feel.
 It’s not hard to shake off and spiff up your bedrooms for spring.

 You can transform any bedroom using the same ideas and tips.
 I changed our bedroom in one afternoon.
-Winter in the morning, spring by afternoon.
+Winter in the morning, spring by the afternoon.

 PREPARING TO CREATE A SPRING BEDROOM